doersino/UnicodeMathML/README.md

 ## Notes

 TODO note: when running playground on your local machine in chrome (TODO other browsers?), make sure to either
-* spin up a `python -m SimpleHTTPServer 8000` to circumvent pegjs grammar file loading being prevented due to same-origin policy stuff
+* spin up a `python -m SimpleHTTPServer 8000` to circumvent pegjs grammar file loading being prevented due to same-origin policy stuff (TODO still current?)
 * open chrome (on macos anyway) with `open -a Google\ Chrome --args --disable-web-security --user-data-dir`
 * set the `security.fileuri.strict_origin_policy` key on `about:config` in Firefox to `false`

 TODO note on generating parser and storing it in static file

+TODO note on features i've added (colors etc., \u1234, etc.)

 ## License